odanoburu/FreeLing-User-Manual/processing-classes.md

     This parameter specifies the weight that suffix information is given in the iterpolation, i.e. if `BiassSuffixes=0` only the ambiguity class information is used.
 If `BiassSuffixes=1`, only the probabilities provided by the guesser are used.

-*   Section `&lt;Suffixes&gt;`.
+*   Section `<Suffixes>`.
 List of suffixes obtained from a train corpus, with information about which tags were assigned to the word with that suffix.

     The list has one suffix per line, each line with format: <tt>suffix #observ tag1 #observ1 tag2 #observ2 ...</tt>

     E.g. <tt>orada 133 AQ0FSP 17 VMP00SF 8 NCFS000 108</tt>

-*   Section `&lt;UnknownTags&gt;`.
+*   Section `<UnknownTags>`.
 List of open-category tags to consider as possible candidates for any unknown word.

     One tag per line, each line with format: <tt>tag #observ</tt>.
 The tag is the complete label.
 The count is the number of occurrences in a training corpus.

     E.g. <tt>NCMS000 33438</tt>

-*   Section `&lt;LidstoneLambdaLexical&gt;` specifies the _λ_ parameter for Lidstone's Law smoothing.
+*   Section `<LidstoneLambdaLexical>` specifies the _λ_ parameter for Lidstone's Law smoothing.

     The section has exactly one line, with one real number.

-    E.g. `&lt;LidstoneLambdaLexical&gt;` `0.2` `&lt;/LidstoneLambdaLexical&gt;`
+    E.g. `<LidstoneLambdaLexical>` `0.2` `</LidstoneLambdaLexical>`

     This section is optional.
 If ommited, used default value is 0.1.

-    This parameter is used only to smooth the lexical probabilities of words that have appeared in the training corpus, and thus are listed in the `&lt;FormTagFreq&gt;` section described above.
+    This parameter is used only to smooth the lexical probabilities of words that have appeared in the training corpus, and thus are listed in the `<FormTagFreq>` section described above.

-*   Section `&lt;LidstoneLambdaClass&gt;` specifies the _λ_ parameter for Lidstone's Law smoothing.
+*   Section `<LidstoneLambdaClass>` specifies the _λ_ parameter for Lidstone's Law smoothing.

     The section has exactly one line, with one real number.

-    E.g. `&lt;LidstoneLambdaClass&gt;` `0.7` `&lt;/LidstoneLambdaClass&gt;`
+    E.g. `<LidstoneLambdaClass>` `0.7` `</LidstoneLambdaClass>`

     This section is optional.
 If ommited, used default value is 0.1.

-    This parameter is used only to smooth the lexical probabilities of words that have not appeared in the training corpus, and thus are not listed in the `&lt;FormTagFreq&gt;` section.
-In these cases, information from appropriate ambiguity class in `&lt;ClassTagFreq&gt;` section is used.
+    This parameter is used only to smooth the lexical probabilities of words that have not appeared in the training corpus, and thus are not listed in the `<FormTagFreq>` section.
+In these cases, information from appropriate ambiguity class in `<ClassTagFreq>` section is used.

 # Alternatives Suggestion Module {#alternatives-suggestion-module}